Part of the series 149 Weeks: Why the Miami Hurricanes Were the NFL’s Best Team of the 2000s

 Jim Kelly and Vinny Testaverde.
 Michael Irvin and Jerome Brown.
 Russell Maryland and Cortez Kennedy.
 Warren Sapp and Ray Lewis.
 Edgerrin James and Dan Morgan.
 Reggie Wayne and Santana Moss.
 Jeremy Shockey and Ed Reed.
 Andre Johnson and Willis McGahee.
 Frank Gore and Greg Olsen.
 Devin Hester and Jimmy Graham.

-The University of Miami was the greatest college football program of the 2000s.
+Maybe Miami’s the greatest program of all time.
+Maybe it’s not.
+But here’s something indisputable: the University of Miami was the greatest college football program of the 2000s.

-And it commenced on a December afternoon in Denver.
+It commenced on a December afternoon in Denver.

 The Broncos selected Portis in the 2002 NFL Draft out of the University of Miami.